apache/griffin/griffin-doc/measure/dsl-guide.md

 }
 ```
 Griffin will do the operation to extract json strings.
-Actually, you can also extend the df-opr engine and df-opr adaptor in Griffin to support more types of data frame operations.
+Actually, you can also extend the df-opr engine and df-opr adaptor in Apache Griffin to support more types of data frame operations.

 ## Tips
 Griffin engine runs on spark, it might work in two phases, pre-proc phase and run phase.
-- **Pre-proc phase**: Griffin calculates data source directly, to get appropriate data format, as a preparation for DQ calculation.
+- **Pre-proc phase**: Apache Griffin calculates data source directly, to get appropriate data format, as a preparation for DQ calculation.
 In this phase, you can use df-opr and spark-sql rules.
 After preparation, to support streaming DQ calculation, a timestamp column will be added in each row of data, so the data frame in run phase contains an extra column named "__tmst".
-- **Run phase**: Griffin calculates with prepared data, to get the DQ metrics.
+- **Run phase**: Apache Griffin calculates with prepared data, to get the DQ metrics.
 In this phase, you can use griffin-dsl, spark-sql rules, and a part of df-opr rules.
-For griffin-dsl rule, griffin translates it into spark-sql rule with a group-by condition for column "__tmst", it's useful for especially streaming DQ calculation.
+For griffin-dsl rule, apache griffin translates it into spark-sql rule with a group-by condition for column "__tmst", it's useful for especially streaming DQ calculation.
-But for spark-sql rule, griffin use it directly, you need to add the "__tmst" column in your spark-sql rule explicitly, or you can't get correct metrics result after calculation.
+But for spark-sql rule, apache griffin use it directly, you need to add the "__tmst" column in your spark-sql rule explicitly, or you can't get correct metrics result after calculation.